Mahpara810/etl-to-dashboard-python-powerbi/README.md

 • Refresh the dashboard to load the latest data.

 ## 6. Explore the Dashboards!
-Enjoy exploring the visualized data insights!
+• Explore and analyze the visualized data insights to uncover trends, patterns, and key metrics.

 # ✨ Features
 End-to-end ETL + BI pipeline